Mini Caprese Skewers

 Ingredient Notes

-This post contains affiliate links.
+This post may contain affiliate links.
 Lana’s Cooking is reader-supported and earns a tiny commission at no extra cost to you when you shop from our links.

 • Cherry Tomatoes – If you grow your own, use them!
 But you’ll find lovely ones in your grocery store’s produce section.

 • Bocconcini – These are simply small fresh mozzarella balls.
 I find them in the cheese case of my store’s deli department.
 They do vary in size so choose what you like.
 You may need to cut larger ones in half.
-They’re also available in a smaller size called mozzarella “pearls.
+They’re also available in a smaller size called mozzarella “pearls.”

 • Fresh Basil Leaves – There really isn’t a substitute for fresh basil.
 Its flavor is what makes this appetizer special.
 It’s typically available year round in most grocery stores.